xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

     - Y → 1
     - Z → 2

-4. Input strings that do not fit the structure of NIF or NIE are always invalid
+4. Input strings that do not fit the structure of DNI or NIE are always invalid

 5. The mapping table for the control letter is fixed and invariant.
 Here is the correspondence for reference:
    ```